ValeLang/Vale/docs/Generics.md

 ### Monomorphizer

-The monomorphizer also needs to do this.
+The instantiator also needs to do this.
 This example (search NBIFP for test case) shows why:

 ```
 struct IntHasher { }